AndyBoWu/xsafe/README.md

 ## 🚀 Features

 - **🛡️ NSFW Protection**: Block inappropriate images and videos on Twitter/X timeline
-- **🎯 Twitter/X Focused**: Specifically designed for X.com and Twitter.com content
+- **🎯 Granular Filtering**: Hide only media content while preserving post text, usernames, and engagement buttons
 - **📊 Privacy-First**: No data collection, tracking, or external servers
 - **⚙️ Simple Toggle**: Easy Safe Mode switch - one toggle for complete protection
 - **🔒 Local Processing**: Everything processed on your device only
-- **⚡ Optimized Performance**: Lightweight with 2-second scanning for fast content detection
+- **⚡ Optimized Performance**: Lightweight with 1-second scanning for fast content detection
-- **🎨 Compact Placeholders**: Twitter-native styled placeholders that don't disrupt timeline flow
-- **🔧 Click to Reveal**: Option to reveal filtered content when needed
+- **🎨 Smart Content Preservation**: Post structure remains intact while filtering visual content
 - **🚫 Profile Picture Protection**: Smart filtering that excludes avatars and UI elements
+- **🔧 Automatic Content Hiding**: Filtered images and videos disappear completely for cleaner browsing
 - **💰 Free Forever**: No premium features, no subscriptions, completely free to use

 ## 🎯 Perfect For